Your Guide to Diabetes Supplies: Continuous Glucose Monitoring

 Continuous glucose manufactures provide guidance on how to interpret and improve sensor accuracy.
 Both Dexcom G6 and G7 are factory calibrated for optimal accuracy at 100 mg/dL (plus or minus 20%).
 When a glucometer reads 100 mg/dL, a Dexcom sensor is a close match if it’s between 80 and 120 mg/dL.
 Freestyle Libre 3 is similar.

+All continuous glucose monitoring manufactures will advise that patients confirm a low (<70 mg/dL) using the fingerstick method.
 Accuracy of continuous glucose monitors can be compared by examining their MARD score (mean absolute relative difference).
 The MARD is a statistical measure of CGM accuracy; the lower the number the better.

 Because continuous glucose monitors take a glucose reading every 1-5 minutes, they can provide a more accurate picture of glucose control when compared to 1-2 times daily fingersticks or A1c.
-This newer assessment of glycemic control is called Time in Range
+This newer assessment of glycemic control is called Time in Range.

 Will I Still Need to Prescribe a Blood Glucometer?